Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-by-train.html.markdown

 Travelling while you sleep is a great way to make the most of your time and money.
 There is now an extensive network of sleeper trains across Europe, including two routes in the UK: the [Caledonian Sleeper](https://www.sleeper.scot/) from Scotland to London and the [Night Riviera](https://www.gwr.com/travelling-with-us/night-riviera-sleeper) between London and Plymouth.

-On the continent, look for [Nightjet](https://www.nightjet.com/en/) (linking Austria, Netherlands, Belgium, Germany, Austria, Switzerland and Italy), [European Sleeper](https://www.europeansleeper.eu/en) (Brussels-Berlin), and others on this page: <https://www.seat61.com/sleepers.htm>
+On the continent, look for [Nightjet](https://www.nightjet.com/en/) (linking Austria, Netherlands, Belgium, Germany, Austria, Switzerland and Italy), [European Sleeper](https://www.europeansleeper.eu/en) (Brussels-Berlin and Prague), and others on this page: <https://www.seat61.com/sleepers.htm>

 Prices vary depending on whether you go for a berth (full bed), a couchette (bunk beds that fold down from the walls) or a seat, but it’s always a bargain compared to a hotel.